sneha-builds/RecallAI/README.md

 # RecallAI
+This is a webapp built for reminding us the articles , posts that we often save but forget about it without taking any actions on it .
 This is a [Next.js](https://nextjs.org) project bootstrapped with [v0](https://v0.app).

 ## Built with v0

 ## Getting Started

 First, run the development server:

 ```bash
 npm run dev